yoppeh/eeprom-programmer/README.md

 Although the eeprom chips are supposed to come from the factory unlocked, I've heard stories of some chips being purchased off ebay that arrive locked.
 Try doing an unlock on a chip if you have problems writing to it.

-I developed this circuit and code on a breadboard:
+I built this circuit and developed the code on a breadboard:
 ![breadboard image](../assets/breadboard.png?raw=true)

+The circuit comes from [Ben Eater](https://www.youtube.com/watch?v=K88pgWhEb1M)